Course of Study

 Students are expected to become thoroughly familiar with the main sociological perspectives, concepts, and theories.
 They are also required to develop substantial awareness through coursework of the problems investigated by sociologists and the major empirical findings in these areas.
 Students also complete course work in statistics and research methods.

 From an appropriate master's or bachelor's degree, normally this stage takes two to three years when attendance is on a full-time basis.

-Cognate Study (6 credits)
+Foundations and Cognate Study (12 credits)

 Departmental Seminar (3 credits)